balamanoharb/data-structures-in-ruby/README.md

 - LIFO (Last In First Out)
 - only allowed operations are push and pop.
+- insertion and deletion both happen only at one end
 - To search an element in a stack, we have to repeatedly pop till we find the element.
 It's a bad use case for searching.

 | Operation | Time Complexity | Additional info |